defagos/CoconutKit/README.markdown

 CoconutKit provides a set of tools to **tackle the problem of fat view controller** classes by:

-* **Eliminating boilerplate code** and decluttering view controller implementations
+* Helping your **eliminate boilerplate code** and decluttering view controller implementations
 * Making it easier to **decompose your application in smaller view controllers** with well-defined responsibilities
 * Letting you **assemble and reorganize view controllers** effortlessly

-Unlike approaches which apply patterns like [MVVM](http://www.objc.io/issue-13/mvvm.html), CoconutKit does not require any major changes to your code or to the way you work or think, only the good ol' language and patterns you are comfortable with.
+Unlike approaches which apply patterns like [MVVM](http://www.objc.io/issue-13/mvvm.html), CoconutKit does not require any major changes to your code or to the way you work or think.
+You only need the good ol' language and patterns you are comfortable with.

 ## Features

-To make it easy to create reusable, smaller view controllers with shorter implementations, CoconutKit provides a set of tools addressing many related issues.
+The following is a brief introduction to various tools and component available in CoconutKit.
+More information is available on the [wiki](https://github.com/defagos/CoconutKit/wiki).

 ### Containers